Voting Record — MPs for Suffolk Coastal

 Commons22 Feb 2012Ten Minute Rule Bill- Annual Statements of Healthcare Costs Majorityaye Rebel

-Commons20 Jan 2012Daylight Saving Bill — Clause 1 — Report to be prepared on advancing time minorityno Rebel
+Commons20 Jan 2012Daylight Saving Bill — Clause 1 — Report To Consider Advancing Summer Time Only minorityno Rebel

 Commons7 Sep 2011Health and Social Care Bill 2011 — Independent Abortion Advice minorityno Rebel